cdown/beamview/README.md

 ## Usage

-beamview has a simple interface focused on presenting:
+First, compile your beamer document to put notes at the side:

+    \setbeameroption{show notes on second screen}

+Then call beamview on the resulting PDF:

     beamview presentation.pdf

-This will open two windows, each displaying half of the PDF.
+This will open two windows, one displaying the notes, and one displaying the presentation.
 Navigate using:

 | Key                             | Action          |
 |---------------------------------|-----------------|